Greendayser/web-app-calendar/README.md

 ## Installation

 You need to install postgresql \

+Create a database `calendar`

+`CREATE DATABASE calendar;`

-Give the priviledges to your role or use the role 'postgres' \
+Give the priviledges to your role or use the role 'postgres'

-Create a database name: 'calendar'
+`GRANT ALL PRIVILEGES ON DATABASE "calendar" TO "postgres";`

+Connect to the database "calendar"

+`\c calendar postgres` with postgres your role

+Give a password to your role to match the one in config.properties in webcalendar/src/main/resources

+`ALTER USER postgres WITH PASSWORD 'password'`

 ## Config
 Pick the role: 'postgres' \